isomerpages/enterprisesg-switch/_flagship/SLINGSHOT/SLINGSHOT 2022.md

 ***
 ##### About the SLINGSHOT Grand Finals

-The SLINGSHOT Top 50 Global Startups will have the opportunity to join an immersion programme held in Singapore, and pitch at the Grand Finals at SWITCH 2022!
+The SLINGSHOT Top 50 Global Startups had the opportunity to join an immersion programme held in Singapore, and pitch at the Grand Finals at SWITCH 2022!

-**Join us for the SLINGSHOT Experience!**
+**About the SLINGSHOT Experience!**

 ***